markus-vesetrud/AlphaGo--/README.md

 - [x] Rotate board 180 degrees for doubling training instances from data
 - [x] Invert board on red's turns to maximize training data
 - [ ] Test adam optimizer with 128 batch size
-- [ ] Maybe apply softmax to mcts output
+- [x] Maybe apply softmax to mcts output
-- [ ] Use the network in MCTS
+- [x] Use the network in MCTS
-- [ ] Split up the creation of data and training on it for debugging purposes
+- [ ] Change default policy to be epsilon greedy
+- [ ] Deal with the ocilating behaviour by adding a replay buffer

 ## Dependencies